 The medicines used may change as malaria parasites develop resistance and as new medicines are developed.

 Your doctor can consult with the local health unit, a travel medicine doctor, the Public Health Agency of Canada, or the World Health Organization for specific treatment guidelines for your travel destination.
 Standard medicines for preventing malaria include:

 - Doxycycline.
-You can take doxycycline if you cannot take mefloquine.
-Women who are pregnant and children younger than age 8 should not take this medicine.
+(Women who are pregnant and children younger than age 8 years of age should not take this medicine.)

 - Mefloquine.
-You can take mefloquine to prevent malaria infections unless the malaria parasite in the area you're visiting is resistant to mefloquine.
-Do not take mefloquine if you have a history of active or recent depression or other mental illness, seizures, or some types of heart-rhythm problems.
+(Do not take mefloquine if you have a history of active or recent depression or other mental illness, seizures, or some types of heart-rhythm problems.)

 Medicines to treat infections